Space-00/V2ray-configs/README.md

 🌍 [Chinese](https://github.com/Space-00/V2ray-configs/blob/main/Chinese.md)

-***👆🏻All of these languages were translated with AI so sorry if the translation is funny or anything👆🏻***
+***👆🏻 All of these languages were translated with AI so sorry if the translation is funny or anything 👆🏻***

 This repo collects a random amount of v2ray configs by itself every 20 minutes